alexdevero/alex-devero-blog/__drafts__/draft--js-error-handling.md

 ### Creating errors with JavaScript built-in error constructors

-Another way is by creating new errors by using JavaScript built-in error constructors, such as `Error`, `TypeError`, `ReferenceError` and `SyntaxError`.
-You again use `throw` to throw these custom errors.
-However, you use keyword `new` along with one the constructor's names instead of some primitive data or an object.
+Another option for creating new errors is by using JavaScript built-in error constructors, such as `Error`, `TypeError`, `ReferenceError` and `SyntaxError`.
+You will use `throw` statement to throw these custom errors as well.
+You will also have to use keyword `new` along with one the constructor's names.

 The `new` keyword says that you are creating a new instance of a constructor.
 In this case, some error constructor.
 When you use one of these constructors the `name` property inside the `error` object will be the constructor you used.
 The `message` will be the string you pass as an argument when you instantiate the constructor.